bman46/Arduino-Gaming-Assistant/README.md

 # GPU-Temp-Monitor
-A windows service application that communicates with an arduino and sends temperature information about GPU, Arduino recives data through serial and siplays t on a oled screen.
+A windows service application that communicates with an arduino and sends temperature information about GPU Temp, Arduino recives data through serial and displays it on a OLED screen.
 ## Setup:
   #### Arduino:
   - Verify that [MultiLCD Library](https://github.com/stanleyhuangyc/MultiLCD) in installed